-Recently I got my hands on an Android phone that a friend of mine had long given up on and had since gotten a new phone altogether.
-Reason, the power button had got damaged badly and to his knowledge, there was no way to power it when in this state.
+Recently I got my hands on an Android phone that a friend had long given up on and gotten a new phone altogether.
+Reason: the power button had got damaged badly and to his knowledge, there was no other way to power it while it was in this state.

 Assessing the Damage

-It’s this uncontrolled repeated stabs on this poor button that led to the unfortunate state that it was in now – no longer could it be depressed having reattached firmly to the other end.
+It’s this uncontrolled repeated stabs on the poor button that led to the unfortunate state that it was in now — no longer could it be depressed, having reattached firmly to the other end.

 I suppose this constant depression on the internal button was powering off every attempt to light it on.
 Perhaps an expert can shed some light on what was happening here exactly.